-Halloween may be for kids, but the calorie consequences are for you and me.
-Consider these numbers: Three miniature Reese's Peanut Butter Cups fill your belly with more sugar than a glazed doughnut; half a pack of Skittles has more sugar than a scoop of Haagen-Dazs Cookies and Cream Ice Cream; nine Twizzlers carry as many calories as a Wendy's Double Stack Burger.
+It's never too early to start stocking up on Halloween candy and while Halloween may be for kids, the calorie consequences are for you and me.
+Consider these numbers: Three miniature Reese's Peanut Butter Cups fill your belly with more sugar than a glazed doughnut; half a pack of Skittles has more sugar than a scoop of Haagen-Dazs Cookies and Cream Ice Cream; nine Twizzlers carry as many calories as a Wendy's Jr. Cheeseburger Deluxe.

 That's scary!
-And to find out exactly how scary, Eat This, Not That! took 52 of the country's most popular candies into our Food Lab and analyzed the nutritionals for their snack size or fun size portions.
+And to find out exactly how scary, Eat This, Not That! took 50 of the country's most popular candies into our Food Lab and analyzed the nutritionals for their snack size or fun size portions.
 Read on to see which of your childhood favorites are a trick, and which are recommended treats.
-And learn which other foods to avoid—and which to enjoy—thanks to Insanity trainer Shaun T, Maria Menounos, Padma Lakshmi and more in these 50 Best-Ever Weight Loss Secrets From Skinny People!

 Here's the basic formula for an Airhead: Sugar and filler carbohydrates, artificial colors and flavors, and partially hydrogenated oils—the source of trans fats.
-Just three mini-bars have more sugar and calories than half a cup of Edy's slow-churned mint chocolate chip ice cream!
+Just two AirHead mini-bars have more sugar and calories than half a cup of Edy's slow-churned mint chocolate chip ice cream!

-We're pleased to report Hot Tamales are sweetened with all-natural pear juice from concentrate...but sad to say there's less than 0.5% of it.
+We're pleased to report Hot Tamales are sweetened with all-natural pear juice from concentrate…but sad to say there's less than 0.5% of it.
 The two main ingredients here are sugar and corn syrup, with modified food starch forming the hard shell.
-Meanwhile, the red color comes from Red 40, which Canadian researchers found to be contaminated with known carcinogens.
-And don't be seduced by it's "fat-free" claim—nearly every candy is!
-By the way, sometimes, fat isn't bad: click here to discover the essential list of the 20 Best Full-Fat Foods for Weight Loss!
+Meanwhile, the red color comes from Red 40, which the Center for Science in the Public Interest (CSPI) warns has been found to be contaminated with known carcinogens.
+And don't be seduced by its "fat-free" claim—nearly every candy is!
+By the way, sometimes, fat isn't bad: click here to discover the essential list of the best full-fat foods for weight loss!

 Per 4 piece Fun Size serving: 53 calories, 0.5 g fat, 0 g saturated fat, 10 g sugar